jiten-thakkar/jiten-thakkar.github.io/_posts/2017-05-29-how-to-read-and-write-metadata-in-llvm.md

 ---
-title: Writing Metadata in LLVM
+title: How to Read and Write Metadata in LLVM
 layout: post
 date: '2017-05-29 19:20:00'
 author: Jiten Thakkar